 Some of our horses live full-time or are let out of their stalls daily into grass fields.
 Our fields vary, but are all medium to large in size and stay dry enough to use all year long.

 These days, the only animals in this barn is our barn cat Swan and the occasional a stray chicken.
 This 100-year old barn was refurbished to be an incredible classroom and event space.
 Here, visitors can find shade in the summer and get warm in the winter while enjoying farm programs.

 Our outdoor arena (200' x 100') is a year-round riding space with sand footing.
 Venture out on days that it's dry, or anytime, for those willing to brave the Pacific Northwest rain.

 Our animal farm is group-living for our fun, friendly, eclectic herd of farm animals.
-The chickens, llamas, alpacas, sheep, and goats spend their nights behind predator-proof fencing and their days in a large shared pasture.
+The chickens, llamas, alpacas, sheep, and goats spend their nights behind predator-proof fencing and their days all together roaming the large shared pasture.